aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 $ yarn add --dev @parcel@next
 ```

 To force bundling in a Docker container, set the `forceDockerBundling` prop to `true`.
-This is useful
+This
+is useful if your function relies on node modules that should be installed (`nodeModules` prop, see [above](#install-modules)) in a Lambda compatible environment.
+This is usually the
-when installing node modules with native dependencies.
+case with modules using native dependencies.